Coalición Floresta Logo Coalición Floresta Search Buscar

 [.]

-III.That in accordance with the provisions of the preceding resultandos and considerandos and in the merit of the records, it is appropriate, among other things, to set, upon its publication in La Gaceta, the rate applicable at fast-charging centers for electric vehicles (T-BE) by time of use; as ordered.
+That in accordance with what is stated in the preceding whereases and considerings and in the merit of the record, it is appropriate, among other things, to set, from its publication in La Gaceta, the rate applicable at fast-charging stations for electric vehicles (T-BE) by time of use; as provided.

-| Rate Category | Charge Detail | | --- | --- | | T-BE Rate Promotional rate for the supply of electric energy associated with and dedicated to on-site recharging centers for electric buses | ¢53.41 (₵/kWh) |
+T-BE Rate Promotional rate for the supply of electric power associated with and dedicated to charging centers at facilities for electric buses¢53.41 (₵/kWh)

 V. The prices take effect as of the day following their publication in the Official Gazette La Gaceta

-In compliance with the provisions of articles 245 and 345 of the General Public Administration Law (Ley General de la Administración Pública, LGAP), it is reported that the ordinary remedies of revocation and appeal, and the extraordinary remedy of review, may be filed against this resolution.
-The ordinary remedies may be filed before the Energy Regulatory Authority (Intendencia de Energía), in accordance with articles 346 and 349 of the LGAP.
+In compliance with the provisions of Articles 245 and 345 of the General Public Administration Law (Ley General de la Administración Pública, LGAP), it is reported that the ordinary remedies of revocation and appeal, and the extraordinary remedy of review may be filed against this resolution.
+The ordinary remedies may be filed before the Energy Regulatory Authority (Intendencia de Energía), in accordance with Articles 346 and 349 of the LGAP.

-In accordance with article 346 of the LGAP, the remedies of revocation and appeal must be filed within a period of three business days counted from the business day following notification, and the extraordinary remedy of review, within the periods indicated in article 354 of said law.
+In accordance with Article 346 of the LGAP, the remedies of revocation and appeal must be filed within a period of three business days counted from the business day following notification, and the extraordinary remedy of review, within the periods indicated in Article 354 of said law.

 THEREFORE